kalafut/brokenmold/content/projects.md

 : Repackaged [TaskJuggler](http://www.taskjuggler.org/) syntax highlighting for easier installation by [Vundle](https://github.com/VundleVim/Vundle.vim) and the like.

 **[WordyLinks][]**
-: A small bookmarking site that was my first non-trivial **Go** program.
+: Sort of a bookmarking site, this was my first non-trivial **Go** program.
 It has been running for a couple of years with light usage (including by me at least once a week).

 **fdoc**
 : Android app for easily browsing [Fossil](http://fossil-scm.org) documentation, back when I was [evaluating that SCM tool]({{< relref "2015-01-29-fossil-1.md" >}}).